michelheil/BigData/sparkStreamingQueryListener/README.md

 # Observation
 ## Checkpoint by Spark
-When the stream is consuming from the topic the processed offset will be stored in the checkpoint directory:
+The corresponding offset can be found in the checkpoint directory:

 myCheckpointDir/offsets/
 ```shell script